sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-configurations.rst

 8. Configure Server Name

 If application is running behind load balancer, one needs to configure the below.
-Update the Fire Insights application URI.
+Update the Sparkflows application URI.

 ::